Magnet Wire

-We Stock Thousands of Types and Sizes of Magnet Wire
+Thousands of Types and Sizes of Magnet Wire in Stock

 Wire used for winding in electrical equipment is referred to as magnet wire (also sometimes as motor wire or winding wire).
 In simplest terms, magnet wire is used for interchanging electrical energy with magnetic energy.
 The most common magnet wire is copper insulated wire used in electric motors – one of the greatest inventions of all time, right up there with the wheel and light bulb.
 Magnet wires can be divided into broad categories that include enameled wire, covered (or served) wire, or combinations of the two.